High‑Purity Silica – Technical Data & S-K 1300 Technical Framework

 Energy Point Silica Project – Core Technical Parameters

-The Energy Point Silica Project is hosted in a laterally continuous silica sandstone unit on the SI claim block near Jean, Nevada.
+The Energy Point Silica Project is hosted in a laterally continuous 300 mesh higests grade silica sandstone unit in USA on the SI claim block near Jean, Nevada.
 Core drilling and surface mapping confirm thickness and continuity across the principal pit areas, while independent laboratory testing documents consistently high silica grades with low deleterious oxides.

 |